MrNullPointer/todoList-Version2.0/README.md

 # todoList-Version2.0

-Created a todo list website - Includes fucntionality of deleting and adding items.
+-----Created a todo list website - Includes fucntionality of deleting and adding items.
 We can also create multiple lists.

 Express.js is used for the back-end, together with MongoDB database software to store data from all the lists.
 HTML and CSS is used for the front-end